Bias reduction in g-computation for covariate adjustment in randomized clinical trials: Methodology: Bias Reduction

-With estimated \textit{linearized variables}, variance estimation for $\hbmu^1$ and $\tbmu^1$ is convenient to implement in the same manner as the IF-based variance estimator.
-Let $\bl_i^\ast$ be an estimated \textit{linearized variable} (w.r.t. $D_i$) for an estimator of $\bmu$.
+Let $\ell_i^\ast$ be an estimate of \textit{linearized variable} defined in \eqref{eq:if-adj} using corresponding estimates of $(\barh_{ii}, m_i, m_{i|a}, \mu_a)$.
+Variance estimation for $\hbmu^1$ and $\tbmu^1$ is convenient to implement in the same manner as the IF-based variance estimator.
 The corresponding variance estimator is then formally written as